 Something magical began the day I met my husband.
 It was so extraordinary that it embraced every cell and fibre of my being.
 He was confident, strong and treated me with a respect and love which l had not experienced before.
-I knew from that day that he would be my heart and my home.
+I knew from that day that he would be my heart and home.

-Our love story spans nearly two decades, with all its peaks and troughs.
+Our love story spans over two decades, with all its peaks and troughs.
 It is a relationship that has been nurtured through a deep connection, and its resilience has been tested by mental illness.
 Through a series of life changes and losses, my husband experienced periods of darkness that opened wounds so deep it tested the fortitude of our marriage.

 Like an invisible blanket, the depression swallowed us whole as we made it a daily practice to hide our struggle, leaving family and friends without an understanding of the decline in my husband’s mental health or our marriage.

-The downward spiral brought with it feelings of guilt and neglect that came from deep in my heart, as l took on the carer role.
+The downward spiral brought with it feelings of guilt and neglect that came from deep in my heart as l took on the carer role.
 There were times I felt responsible for his depression, which left me in a state of lethargy and hopelessness.

 'I grieved for what we once had and the beautiful memories that seemed so far away.'

 I feared our marriage would end, but l could not find a way to bring our relationship back on track.
 Communication between us was scant, as much of what l said was misinterpreted, and l found myself being scrutinised unnecessarily.
-We just did not share the same view of the world.
+We did not share the same view of the world.

-Over time we both realised that despite the depression, we loved each other deeply.
+Over time, we both realised that despite the depression, we loved each other deeply.
 Even though everyone else could see it, we had temporarily lost sight of the fact that there was something special between us.
 We were blinded and consumed by the depression.
 We found that as we spoke about our deepest wounds, we would trust and respect each other in the process, for communication was our strength before depression entered the picture.

-From my own perspective, I yearned to find that independent and confident woman who fell in love, and not the weary yo-yo emotional wreck that l had become.
+From my perspective, I yearned to find that independent and confident woman who fell in love and not the weary yo-yo emotional wreck that l had become.
 After years of caring for my husband on the roller coaster called depression, my inner child was suffering.
 My pleas to understand why, while internally hugging my fragile inner child after an argument, was more than I could bear.

 It was at my darkest period that I began the journey to alter my perspective on trying to control depression, fix my husband’s life and stop playing the victim.
-I focused my energy toward acknowledging my journey and remembering the brilliance of our marriage before the depression.
+I focused my energy on acknowledging my journey and remembering the brilliance of our marriage before the depression.

 'Like a phoenix rising from the ashes, our relationship saw life for the first time in many years.'

-As a carer I learnt that the darkness clouding our marriage had to be embraced with unconditional love.
+As a carer, I learnt that the darkness clouding our marriage had to be embraced with unconditional love.
 I needed to understand it rather than fighting the depression quicksand.

-Fear was no longer manning the gate, as a newfound love surfaced that was richer and more magnificent than the wounds that had been cracked open.
+Fear was no longer manning the gate as a newfound love surfaced that was richer and more magnificent than the wounds that had been cracked open.

 It was here that our souls embraced for the first time in many years.
 We were feeling and tasting freedom and not the stranglehold of depression.